DjBiGz/maybe/README.md

 ## Backstory

-We spent the better part of 2021/2022 building a personal finance + wealth management app called, Maybe.
-Very full-featured, including an "Ask an Advisor" feature which connected users with an actual CFP/CFA to help them with their finances (all included in your subscription).
+We spent the better part of 2021/2022 building a personal finance + wealth management app called Maybe.
+It was very full-featured, including an "Ask an Advisor" feature which connected users with an actual CFP/CFA to help them with their finances (all included in your subscription).

 The business end of things didn't work out, and so we shut things down mid-2023.